CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Automated-Lab/01-Getting-started.md

     * **Storage Account** : You will be using the Azure Data Lake Storage Gen2 Storage Account to store the Sales Order Headers, Slaes Order Items, Payments, and IoT data in the container.

     * **Azure Cosmos Database** : You will be using the Cosmos Database to store the raw Payment data.
-The Payment data will be transfered from Azure Data Lake Storage Gen2 Storage Account to Cosmos Database after the Pipeline is successfully deployed.
+After the Pipeline is successfully deployed, the Payment data will be transferred from Azure Data Lake Storage Gen2 Storage Account to Cosmos Database.

+    * **Key Vault** : You will be using the Key Vault to store secrets and other sensitive information that is needed by the Azure Machine Learning workspace.

+    * **Application Insights** : You will be using the Appliction Insights to store monitoring information about the deployed models in Azure Machine Learning workspace.

+    * **Container Registry** : You will be using the Container Registry to register the docker images which are being used in training the models in Azure Machine Learning workspace.

     ![](../Automated-Lab/media/e1-01.png)

 ## Summary